The American Pavilion

 The American Pavilion is an organization for American participants of the Cannes Film Festival.
 Every year, it provides a wide range of programming to Cannes, as well as "communications, hospitality, media center and a seaside meeting place for global attendees."

 History

-In 1989, The American Pavilion was founded by Julie Sisk, who remains the organization's president.
+In 1989, The American Pavilion was founded by Julie Sisk.

 In 2022, the organization was acquired by Penske Media Corporation.

 Cannes Programming

 California Day

 On April 15, 2025, The American Pavilion announced the inaugural "California Day" event for May 15, near the beginning of the 2025 Cannes Film Festival, in order to celebrate California's contributions to the history, development, and industry of filmmaking.
 Partners of California Day include IndieWire, Visit California, and California Film Commission.
 Event programming includes a keynote address, panels, and networking events.

 Culinary Program

 Through The American Pavilion's Culinary Program, chefs from the United States and Canada are spotlighted at Cannes.

 Emerging Filmmaker Showcase

 Every year, at Cannes, The American Pavilion organizes a showcase of films by emerging filmmakers, many of whom are often students, with live questions-and-answers sessions for each screening.
 Prize-winning films are announced throughout the Cannes Film Festival.
 Previous directors spotlighted by the program include Jeff Nichols, Ryan Coogler, and others.

 In 2025, for the 28th iteration of the Emerging Filmmaker Showcase, 25 films were officially selected for three categories: Student Short Films & Documentaries, Emerging Filmmaker Short Films & Documentaries, and the Emerging Filmmaker LGBTQ+.
 The 2025 showcase was sponsored by Gold House.